The best terraces and beer gardens in Manchester

 Share this story

-Manchester may be known as the rainy city but it is nevertheless blessed with some truly excellent beer gardens and terraces.
-When the weather is good, Manchester swaggers like Liam Gallagher – and you’d better make the most of it because it’s inevitable that the clouds will be back in their rightful place soon enough.
+Manchester may be known as the rainy city but it is nevertheless blessed with some truly excellent beer gardens and terraces, for when the sun appears every once in a while.

 20 Stories